Orbi home mesh wifi system: Pros, cons and tips

 Still, central air conditioner units can use up to 3500 Watts while small portable air conditioner units can use as little as 700 Watts.

-If you would like to know the power consumption of your air conditioner, most probably you can find the electricity usage on the unit’s specifications label.
+If you want to know your air conditioner’s power consumption, you can probably find the electricity usage on the unit’s specifications label.

 Alternatively, you can search for the device specifications on the internet.